pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_message-actions.md

 ```

 Parameters:
-- channel: String.
-Required.
-Channel name to add the message action to.
+- channel (String, required): Channel name to add the message action to.
-- type: String.
-Required.
-Message action type (max 15 characters).
+- type (String, required): Message action type (max 15 characters).
-- value: String.
-Required.
-Message action value.
+- value (String, required): Message action value.
-- message_timetoken: Integer.
-Required.
-Timetoken of the target message.
+- message_timetoken (Integer, required): Timetoken of the target message.
-- http_sync: Boolean.
-Optional.
-Default: false.
-When true, executes synchronously and returns an array of envelopes.
+- http_sync (Boolean, default: false): When true, executes synchronously and returns an array of envelopes.
-- callback: Lambda (one parameter).
-Optional.
-Invoked for each envelope (for async calls, use value to retrieve the envelope).
+- callback (Lambda accepting one parameter): Invoked for each envelope (for async calls, use value to retrieve the envelope).

 ### Sample code[​](#sample-code)

-##### Reference code
+Reference code:
-This example is a self-contained code snippet ready to be run.
-It includes necessary imports and executes methods with console logging.
-Use it as a reference when working with other examples in this document.

 ```
 1require 'pubnub'